 “Another thing we need in addition to (the science) is a way to confront (climate change) as a reality, and that’s where I think the arts can play a significant role,” Zuniga Shaw said.
 “The performance work we’re doing is bringing (climate change) to the scale of people’s bodies and lives and actually doing something together.
 I think that amplifies the dialogue and gets people more mobilized.”

-One of Amy Youngs’ projects focuses on the micro level, allowing her participants to assume the role of a carbon dioxide molecule inside a plant cell and demonstrating the importance of carbon sequestration.
+One project Amy Youngs helped develop last fall semester focused on the micro level, allowing participants to assume the role of a carbon dioxide molecule inside a plant cell and demonstrating the importance of carbon sequestration.

-It’s called, “Un-becoming Carbon: Traveling in Intercellular Space.”
-Youngs, an associate professor in the Department of Art, oversaw the collaborative art installation during fall semester in a class she co-taught with molecular genetics professor Iris Meier.
+It was called, “Un-becoming Carbon: Traveling in Intercellular Space.”
+Youngs, an associate professor in the Department of Art, oversaw the collaborative art installation in a class she co-taught with molecular genetics professor Iris Meier.
 The interdisciplinary course, “Aspects of Art and Technology,” is offered every year and combines art, science and the environment, giving students opportunities to tackle creative projects using scientific and artistic methods.

-“I love spending a lot of time in the laboratory and then spending a lot of time in the art studio and figuring out how to bring those things together,” said graduate art student Jacklyn Brickman, who helped complete the art installation and whose love of the course influenced her to take it twice.
+“I love spending a lot of time in the laboratory and then spending a lot of time in the art studio and figuring out how to bring those things together,” said Jacklyn Brickman, graduate art student and Edith Fergus Gilmore Materials and Scholarship recipient, who helped complete the art installation and whose love of the course influenced her to take it twice.

 While Youngs co-taught the course, she was one of many collaborators who took “Un-becoming Carbon” from the seed of an idea to a fully grown reality.
 Everyone in the class — Youngs, Meier, 12 undergraduate students and three graduate students — contributed their unique backgrounds and expertise to put their own original stamp on a one-of-a-kind piece.

-“Un-becoming Carbon” begins as the visitor enters a doorway and is transported into a leaf’s cellular space, where items imitating the leaf’s interior dangle from the ceiling and line the floor.
-From there, the viewer dons a virtual reality headset to accompany a carbon particle as it’s absorbed into a plant, where photosynthesis uses it to produce energy and oxygen.
+“Un-becoming Carbon” opened as the visitor entered a doorway into a leaf’s cellular space, where items imitating the leaf’s interior dangled from the ceiling and lined the floor.
+From there, the viewer donned a virtual reality headset to accompany a carbon particle as it’s absorbed into a plant, where photosynthesis uses it to produce energy and oxygen.

-The entire experience expresses the vital role plants play on Earth and how much humans rely on them.
+The entire experience expressed the vital role plants play on Earth and how much humans rely on them.
 As carbon emissions grow worldwide, that responsibility becomes increasingly important.